The Comfort of Strangers June 29, 2020

 1 Hr., 47 Mins.

-Early on in “The Comfort of Strangers,” we get the sense that by the end of the trip, the days of Mary and Colin, which have lasted seven years, could go kaput.
-When Mary muses after touring a landmark that she found it “incredible,” Colin rolls his eyes, noting that she said that the last time.
+Early on in The Comfort of Strangers, we get the sense that by the end of the trip, the days of Mary and Colin, which have lasted seven years, will be over.
+When Mary muses after touring a landmark that she found it “incredible,” Colin rolls his eyes and notes that she said that the last time.
 In more than a couple of instances, Mary will be so physically and emotionally enervated that she’ll suggest that she and Colin go home prematurely.
 It appears to us that this is more of a work than leisure trip.
 But we invest in the relationship because it seems like something has stalled rather than completely petered out; that, with the reignition sought, a new spark could give way to a flame.

-Colin and Mary and these Venetian odd birds keep separating, yet they keep coming back into each other’s paths.
+Colin and Mary and these Venetian odd birds keep separating and then continue to keep coming back into each other’s paths.
 It’s clear, almost from the time we meet Robert, that this transitory friendship is not to be trusted, and will probably end badly.
 But we aren’t quite sure how either idea, both of which seem inexorable (and are), will end up.
-The movie is so languid and dreamy that these meet-ups come with stark unreality.
-Robert and Caroline, undoubtedly predators in some form, could suddenly start speaking backward, like one of the people trapped in “Twin Peaks”’ (1989-1990) Black Lodge, and we might not blink.
+The movie is languid and dreamy — these meet-ups have an undercurrent of unreality.
+Robert and Caroline, undoubtedly predators in some form, could suddenly start speaking backward, like one of the people trapped in Twin Peaks’ (1989-1990) Black Lodge, and we might not blink.

-I abhor it in movies when, at its end, a character wakes up, relieved to confirm to themselves and us that everything we’ve just seen was a dream.
-Yet if such an epilogue were capped on “The Comfort of Strangers,” we might find comfort in knowing that we now have a foot in the door that leads us to a somewhat conclusive interpretation.
-Teeth falling out in a nap might signify a fear of a major life change.
-Could the ending of “The Comfort of Strangers” mean something similar for Colin and Mary, in the context of deep slumber?
+I hate it in movies when at its end, a character wakes up and is relieved to confirm to themselves and us that everything terrible we’ve just seen was a nightmare.
+Yet if such an epilogue were screwed on The Comfort of Strangers, we might find comfort in knowing that we now have a foot in the door that leads us to a somewhat conclusive interpretation.
+Canines falling out in a dream state might signify anxiety over a major life change.
+Could the ending of The Comfort of Strangers mean something similar, here relating to Colin and Mary's relationship woes, in the context of a deep sleep?
 This is more than likely an overreach.
-But I was so viscerally intrigued by the movie that I would rather overreach and grab something tangible — even if that tangible something is a little silly — because I fear that if I didn’t, I would be grabbing onto nothing.
-A-
+But I was so viscerally grabbed by the movie that I would rather overreach and get a hold of something semi-tangible — even if that tangible something is a little silly — because I fear that if I didn’t, I'd be holding on to nothing.
+A